thebitmonk/send_post_api/docs/AccounttpspstatApi.md

-Get All Aggregated Provider Stats for a Third Party Provider <br>
+Get All Aggregated Provider Stats for a Third Party Provider

 ### Example
 ```javascript